 NATIONAL SCHOOL CHAPLAINCY and STUDENT WELFARE WORKER PROGRAM

-Lakes Grammar is a recipient of a grant provided by the Australian Government Department of Education, Employment and Workplace Relations to employ a Student Wellbeing Worker (Hannah Baker) who assists the Director of Student Wellbeing.
+Lakes Grammar is a recipient of a grant provided by the Australian Government Department of Education, Employment and Workplace Relations to employ a Student Wellbeing Worker (George Oh) who assists the Director of Student Wellbeing.
 The role includes help in planning and implementing the wellbeing programs noted above as well as providing individual support for students who are referred.
 This worker is employed two days per week.
-Hannah is a qualified psychologist.
-Any activities or services provided by Hannah are voluntary for students.
-Hannah liaises with the School Counsellor and Chaplain as appropriate, as well as Year Advisers and the Principal.
-Students who wish to access services provided by Hannah should speak to Mr Maslen in the first instance.
-Any complaints about services or activities provided by Hannah should be directed to the Principal.
+George has a psychology degree.
+Any activities or services provided by George are voluntary for students.
+Georege liaises with the School Counsellor and Chaplain as appropriate, as well as Year Advisers and the Principal.
+Students who wish to access services provided by George should speak to Mr Maslen in the first instance.
+Any complaints about services or activities provided by George should be directed to the Principal.

 CO-ORDINATOR OF STUDENT WELLBEING – JUNIOR SCHOOL